SikoticVinyl/ai-case-study/README.md

 * **Who are the founders of the company?** Jensen Huang, Chris Malachowsky and Curtis Priem.

-* How did the idea for the company (or project) come about?
+* **How did the idea for the company come about?**
+> The idea for Nvidia was born from a vision to address the computational demands of the gaming and professional markets, focusing on creating graphics processing units (GPUs) that could handle complex graphical computations more efficiently than existing solutions.

-* How is the company funded?
-How much funding have they received?
+* **How is the company funded?
+How much funding have they received?** Initially, Nvidia was funded via venture Capital however over the years they have recieved substantial funding through IPO and subsequent public market operations.

 ## Business Activities